Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Introduction

 One of the SNRs associated with \oh maser emission is \candy.
-This is the third brightest galactic SNR at radio wavelengths, after Cas~A and the Crab Nebula \citep{shav85}.
-It is classified as a shell-type remnant on the basis of radio continuum showing a circular shape, $\sim 2.5$~arcmin in diameter, with a bright periphery, and a typical spectral index of $-0.5$ (see e.g. Fig.~\ref{fig-radio} and associated discussion in Section~\ref{sec-morphology}).
-However, it has southern emission enhancement that differs from the uniform ring-brightness of typical shell-SNRs.
-Five \oh masers have been detected along the bright emission ridge of the SNR \citep{frail96} with radial LSR (local standard of rest) velocities ranging from 14.3 to 16.9\kms; their properties are listed in Table~\ref{tab-masers}.
-A magnetic field with strength of $0.35\pm0.05$~mG has been measured towards the brightest of the masers \citep{brogan00}.
-A distance of 18.3$\pm$4.6~kpc has been estimated towards the SNR from the H\,{\sc i} absorption \citep{casw75}, and the maser velocities are consistent with this value \citep[$\sim 22.4$~kpc;][]{frail96}.
-The remnant has been studied in X-ray band with the {\em Advanced Satellite for Cosmology and Astrophysics} \citep{yamauchi98,slane02} and the {\em Chandra X-ray Observatory} \citep{lazendic04}.
+This is the third brightest Galactic SNR at radio wavelengths, after Cas~A and the Crab Nebula \citep{shav85}.
+It is classified as a shell-type remnant from the radio continuum image, which has a circular shape ($\sim 2.5$~arcmin in diameter) with a bright periphery, and a typical spectral index of $-0.5$.
+However, it has a southern enhancement that is different from the morphology of typical shell SNRs.
+Five \oh masers have been detected along the bright emission ridge of the SNR \citep{frail96} with radial LSR (local standard of rest) velocities ranging from 14.3 to 16.9\kms.
+Their properties are listed in Table~\ref{tab-masers}.
+A magnetic field with a strength of $0.35\pm0.05$~mG has been measured towards the brightest of the masers \citep{brogan00}.
+The distance to the SNR is estimated to be 18.3$\pm$4.6~kpc from H\,{\sc i} absorption measurements \citep{casw75}, and the maser velocities are consistent with this value \citep[$\sim 22$~kpc;][]{frail96}.
+The SNR is predicted to be $\sim 3000$\,yrs old and its X-ray morphology is strikingly similar to the radio morphology \citep{lazendic05}, suggestive of expansion into a medium with a large density gradient, as has been observed in the \co\ 1--0 line by \citet{estela2001}, with a resolution of 54~arcsec. \citet{dubner04} observed \co 1--0, 2--1 and 3--2 lines towards the central part of the SNR and the location of OH masers, and found the line ratios indicative of shocked molecular gas.